Arno65/Advent-of-Code-2021/README.md

 I'm working on a Common Lisp version.
 (Part 1 is working.
 It will be uploaded if part 2 is finished.)

 Day 4 has a Haskell solution.

+Day 5 has a Haskell solution.
+For debug reasons the functions for drawing horizontal, vertical and diagonal lines are seperated.
+The code will run much faster if they are combined, but for this task the code is fast enough.